osi1880vr/prompt_quill/README.md

 The hard way is to go and get a large number of prompts and put them into a vector store.
 The scripts to do so are included.

-For the easy way, you just run the one click install he will do all you need to run your prompts
+For the easy way, you just run the one click install he will do all you need to run your prompts The data can be found here also: https://civitai.com/models/330412

 # Roadmap